Gabbriccio

 Altitude: 200 m a.s.l.

-Wine making process: Destemming without pressing, temeprature-controlled alcoholic fermentation followed by maloactic fermentation
+Wine making process: Destemming without pressing, alcoholic and malolactic fermentation in steel tanks

 Aging potential: Over 10 years